-Blade diaphragms have an opening of variable diameter, limited by some number of blades, which can be moved more or less towards the center.
+Blade diaphragms have an opening of variable diameter, limited by some number of blades, which can be moved towards the center by some distance.
 There is often a mechanical mechanism, which allows one to move all blades in a coordinated manner e.g. by translating a single handle.
-The shape of the opening is a polygon, which more or less approximates a circle if the number of blades is large.
+The shape of the opening is a polygon, which approximates a circle if the number of blades is large.

 Some of those devices are motorized, so that they can be electrically controlled.
 For example, some modern photographic objectives contain such variable blades diaphragms, so that the microprocessor of the camera can automatically select f-number settings.